Nationally Accredited Ohio Agencies

 These standards emphasize services that are accessible, appropriate, based in the community, coordinated, culturally competent, evidence based, individualized, outcomes oriented, provided by a skilled and supported workforce, respectful of individual rights, strengths based, supportive of partnership, and child and family focused.
 They also treat all people with dignity, involve family and provider collaboration, and address child outcomes.
 As such, consumers, board members, funders, regulators and staff can have confidence in the credibility, integrity and achievement of the organization or program.
 To learn more, visit COA’s website.

-In Ohio, 15 child protection agencies (covering 17 counties) are accredited by the Council on Accreditation:
+In Ohio, 13 child protection agencies are accredited by the Council on Accreditation:

 - Athens County Children Services